 A business should outline financial goals, so be sure to define ones that work for you.

-- How much time can I devote to this?
+How much time can you devote to crochet

 Whether you need a set income or not, you only have a limited amount of time per day, week, and month that you can crochet.